ar-io/arns-react/assets/ant-changelog.md

 ### Changed

 - Added Ethereum address support.
-- Added Allow-Unsafe-Addresses flag to allow skipping of address validation for future compatibility with different signature algorithms on the below API's.
+- Added Allow-Unsafe-Addresses flag to allow skipping of address validation for future compatibility with different signature algorithms for the following API methods:
   - Transfer
   - Add-Controller
   - Balance